ai24mtech14002/AI24MTECH14002_GROWTHAXL/README.md

-# CTF_STU039 — Capture The Flag Solution
+# STU039 — Capture The Flag

 This repository contains my solution for the AI Forensics "Capture the Flag" challenge.